Bronte museum pays 780,000 euros at auction for miniature manuscript

 Bronte wrote the unpublished manuscript, which is no larger than a match box, in 1830 at the age of 14.
 It was bought by the Bronte Parsonage Museum which is based at the Bronte’s childhood home in Haworth, West Yorkshire.

-Dench, the doyenne of British theater and film and honorary president of the Bronte Society, had urged the public to help bring the “little book home to Haworth” by donating money.
+Dench, the doyenne of British theatre and film and honorary president of the Bronte Society, had urged the public to help bring the “little book home to Haworth” by donating money.

 The manuscript, filled with over 4,000 tiny written words on paper stitched into a brown paper cover, had only come up for auction once before, eight years ago.
 On that occasion it slipped through the museum’s grasp and into a private collection.